AdobeDocs/experience-platform.en/help/sources/tutorials/ui/monitor-streaming.md

 # Monitor Dataflows for Streaming Sources in the UI

-This tutorial covers the steps for monitoring dataflows for streaming sources using the PLatform UI.
+This tutorial covers the steps for monitoring dataflows for streaming sources using the [!UICONTROL Sources] workspace.

 ## Getting started